-Scandinavian interior is more popular than ever - which is not surprising as this interior design style embraces natural materials and shapes and feels cozy and clean at the same time.
-Another big advantage is that Scandi furniture can be perfectly combined with any other style.
-It’s very easy to integrate Scandinavian design pieces in modern or country homes or mix them with interior in industrial or retro style.
+Scandinavian interiors are more popular than ever, thanks to its versatile designers and their understanding of comfortable living - which is not surprising, as this style of interior design embraces natural materials and shapes, while looking cosy and clean.
+Another great advantage is that Scandi furniture and lighting can be perfectly combined with any other style.
+It is very easy to integrate Scandinavian design pieces into modern or country homes or mix them with industrial or retro style interiors.

-But what are the characteristics of a nordic space that feels like a typical Scandinavian home? - Scandinavian Interior is characterized by the use of natural materials, light and friendly colors and simple, organic forms that express closeness to nature.
+But what are the characteristics of a Nordic room that feels like a typical Scandinavian home? - Scandinavian interiors are characterised by the use of natural materials, bright and friendly colours and simple, organic shapes that express closeness to nature

 1. Typical Materials in Scandinavian Interior Design